juice500ml/juice500ml.github.io/_posts/2019-02-16-The-Essence-of-Object-Orientation.markdown

 	- Refer to the domain model to clearly show the conceptual perspective.
 	- Clear line between specification and implementation perspective.

+# Appendix: Abstraction Techniques
+- Abstraction hides specific parts of an object to lower the complexity.
+- The biggest advantage of OOP: Able to apply same abstraction techniques to each steps of analyzing, designing, and implementing a program.
+- Technique 1: Classification & Instantiation
+	- Classification is forming a category based on common features and removing the details between different objects, or in other words, applying a common concept to objects.
+Instantiation is generating an object from a category.
+	- Single vs. Multiple classification
+		- Single classification: Every object has a single type.
+		- Multiple classification: Some object may exist as an instance of multiple types.
+			- vs. Multiple inheritance: Type may inherit multiple types, but object must be an instance of a single type.
+	- Dynamic vs. Static classification
+		- Dynamic classification: Object may change its type throughout its lifespan.
+		- Static classification: Object is bound to a single type throughout its lifespan.
+	- Using multiple classification and dynamic classification makes analyzing the domain in a conceptual perspective easy.
+But majority of OO languages prohibit those two, so it is realistic only to make a sketch out of those, and then recalibrating categories to follow the single classification and static classification before the implementation.
+	- Class-based OO languages are based on Aristotle’s philosophy: there is a universal way to classify objects, as you can extract the essense of the object, and accidental attributes remains after the extraction.
+It concentrates on where that object is located in the taxonomy.
+	- Other OO languages doesn’t believe in that philosophy.
+It concentrates on what the object can do.
+Ex.
+Prototype-based OO language: Classification and Instantiation is made by copying a prototype object.
+- Technique 2: Generalization & Specialization
+	- Generaliation hides differences between categories, and concentrates on the common feature among categories.
+Specialization is the exact opposite.
+	- Is-a & 100% Rule [*Larman 2004*]
+		- Is-a Rule: Rule about extension - every instance of a subtype has to be included in a supertype.
+		- 100% Rule: Rule about intension - every definition of a supertype has to be 100% applicable to a subtype.
+Subtype has to conform to a supertype.
+	- Structural conformance vs. Behavioral conformance
+		- Structural conformance: State that the instance of the subtype has conforms to the state that the instance of the supertype has.
+		- Behavioral conformance (Liskov Substitution Principle): Behavior that the instance of the subtype has conforms to the behavior that the instance of the supertype has.
+	- Inheritance using class: Interface inheritance vs. Implementation inheritance
+		- Interface inheritance (Subtyping): Instance of a subclass can substitute instance of a superclass.
+Subclass and superclass has the structural or behavioral conformance relationship.
+		- Implementation inheritance (Subclassing): Instance of a subclass cannot substitute instance of a superclass.
+Avoiding this makes code more flexible and reusable.
+	- Delegation is a way of understanding messages in an inheritance hierarchy.
+By delegation, subtype can understand every message that supertype can understand.
+		- Delegation in Class-based OO: Delegation to a superclass
+		- Delegation in Prototype-based OO: Delegation to a parent object
+- Technique 3: Composition & Decomposition
+	- Composition forms a whole by hiding specifics related to parts.
+Decomposition splits a whole to multiple parts.
+	- Clockmaker analogy
+		- Making from scratch is far more harder than making from components.
+(Recursive design between the whole and the parts)
+		- Time it takes to make complex objects from simpler objects depends on the amount of interim stable structures.
+	- Composition hides the unnecessary details of parts, so it is both abstraction technique and encapsulation technique.
+	- Human instinct helps drawing a boundary dividing each objects on ambiguous situations.
+	- Composition encapsulates parts inside a whole, so it prevents cognitive overload.
+	- Composition vs. Association: Generally, there is no constraints between lifecycles of associated objects.
+But, as composition is a whole-to-parts relationship, every parts have to be removed with the whole.
+	- Gather highly cohesive classes into a module or a package to make a software easily understandable.

 # References
 - Note that cited sentences may be summarized, paraphrased or rewritten.
 But due to limitations of myself, modifications may changed the original intention of the writer.
 - *Norman 1988*: Donald A. Norman, The Psychology of Everyday Things
 - *Cockburn 1999*: Alistair Cockburn, Writing Effective Use Cases
 - *Fowler 2003*: UML Distilled: A Brief Guide to the Standard Object Modeling Language
+- *Larman 2004*: Applying UML and Patterns: An introduction to Object-Oriented Analysis and Design and the Unified Process